python-edu/01terminal_help/README.md

   - `<ctr> + o`: open a file (prompts for filename)
   - `<ctr> + s`: save current file.

+## Tools
+If the software installation and configuration have been made, the following tools for work in the terminal should be
+available:

+  - `mc`: launches the user-defined editor - probably `micro`
+  - `fzf`: interactive file search in the current working directory
+  - `mcc`: file search in the user's home directory with content preview (only text files) and opening to the edition of the selected file
+  - `cdd`: search for catalogs with a preview of their content and transition to the selected directory

+In the entered patterns you can use:
+  - `$` - means that the pattern ends the line, e.g. TXT $ will search for all files or catalogs ending with `txt`
+  - `|` logical `or` e.g.`txt $ | csv`
+  - `' '` (space) logical `and` eg: `txt$ csv`

 # Web browser

 To view rendered `markdown` files, you may find useful browser extensions: